Egypt Online Marketing Guide

 Search Engine Marketing in Egypt:

-Google currently remains in 2014 as, by far, the most popular leading search engine in Egypt—taking up 95% of the search market.
+Google currently remains in 2020 as, by far, the most popular leading search engine in Egypt—taking up 97% of the search market.
 Other international players include Bing with 1.39% and Petal Search with 0.82%.

 Google’s search engine for Egypt has two versions: a right-to-left Arabic version and a left-to-right English version.
 They are both found at www.google.com.eg.